sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="Mirror"></a>
 ### (Optional) Create a Mirror Repository
+For your repository, you can either:
+* Use the default method, which downloads the install files directly from SAS.
+* Upload an entire mirror to Azure blob storage.
+* Compress the folder and upload to an Azure blob or another storage location that is secure.

 To use a mirror repository, you create a mirror repository as documented in ["Create a Mirror Repository"](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4&locale=en) in the SAS Viya 3.4 for Linux: Deployment Guide.

 Note: To be considered as a directory mirror by the system, the URL must end with a "/" directly before the SAS key.

-You can then either:
-* Use the default method, which downloads the install files directly from SAS.
-* Upload the entire mirror to Azure blob storage.
-* Compress the folder and upload to an Azure blob or another storage location that is secure.

 ### Upload the Entire Mirror to Azure Blob Storage
 1. Upload the mirror: